Where to go for specialist help about what to expect, and when, with my child / young person's understanding, talking or communication skills

 - Links to our You Tube channel where you will find demonstrations of activities you can do at home

 - Further information about the local team, where we work and what services we provide

 Children develop and learn to talk at different rates – some more slowly or quickly than others.
 However, there are key milestones to look out for and it can help you to know how talking develops, what happens and when.
 Here Afasic provides information on identifying who can help; first steps to getting help and support; gathering information and keeping a record and questions to ask professionals.

 I CAN Talking Point Ages and Stages

-Understanding what is typical for children and young people's talking can help you identify speech and language support needs.
-Here can find information about ages and stages of development as well as information to help your child talk and develop their communication skills.
+Young children develop speech and language at different rates.
+Understanding what is typical can help you identify speech and language support needs.
+You can also find out how to help your child learn to talk and develop their communication skills.

 Engage with Developmental Language Disorder

 Engage with Developmental Language Disorder (E-DLD) connects people affected by DLD to academic research.
 E-DLD keep families and individuals updated on research findings; current research projects; DLD-related activities.
 They also host events, allowing members to meet and share experiences.
 E-DLD supports researchers and other professionals working to improve outcomes for people with DLD.